snatch-dev/Pactify/README.md

 ...
 ```

-If the pact's verification passes the above test should pass.
+If the pacts verification passes the above test should pass.
 Otherwise proper error messages are going to be displayed to you.

 # Integration with PACT broker